BiljanaObradovic-delivery/Concept360-Delivery-Intelligence-System/METHODOLOGY.md

 ## The Execution Gap Framework — 7 Operational Layers

 Both contexts — RWA tokenization and regulated fintech — are structured across seven operational layers.
-The layers ensure zero blind spots from Foundation & Operating Model through to Go-Live & Operations.
+The layers ensure zero blind spots "...from Operating Model through to Post-Launch, Steady State & Continuity.

 The sequence matters.
 Skipping a layer does not remove it — it relocates the problem to a later, more expensive stage.